IBM/ibmi-oss-docs/odbc/installation.md

 On IBM i, we will be using unixODBC as our driver manager.
 Fortunately, unixODBC is automatically pulled in when you install the IBM i Access ODBC Driver for Linux, so there isn't any set up that you have to do for this stage.
-If you want to develop applications using ODBC packages like pyODBC for Python or odbc for Node.js, you will have to use yum to manually install `unixODBC-devel` as well.
+If you want to develop applications using ODBC packages like `odbc` for Node.js, you will have to use yum to manually install `unixODBC-devel` as well.

 ### Driver for IBM i